Elizabeth Banks: 2006–2014: Further success and recognition

 In 2006, Banks appeared in the American football drama film Invincible, in which she played Mark Wahlberg's love interest.
 Later, she and co-star Wahlberg were nominated for the "Best Kiss" award at the MTV Movie Awards.
-That same year, she landed the starring role in the comedy-horror film Slither.
+In the same year, she landed the starring role in the comedy-horror film Slither.
 In 2007, Banks played the female lead in the comedy film Meet Bill, alongside Aaron Eckhart and Jessica Alba.
 That same year, she had a small role as Santa's little helper, Charlyne, in the Christmas comedy film Fred Claus, co-starring Vince Vaughn and Paul Giamatti.
-In 2008, she played the ex-wife and mother of the daughter of Ryan Reynolds lead in the comedy film Definitely, Maybe, alongside Isla Fisher and Ryan Reynolds, starred with Seth Rogen as the eponymous female lead in the Kevin Smith comedy Zack and Miri Make a Porno, and played United States First Lady Laura Bush in W., Oliver Stone's biopic of George W. Bush.
+In 2008, she played the ex-wife of Ryan Reynolds’ character and mother to his daughter in the comedy film Definitely, Maybe alongside Isla Fisher and Rachel Weisz, starred with Seth Rogen as the eponymous female lead in the Kevin Smith comedy Zack and Miri Make a Porno, and played United States First Lady Laura Bush in W., Oliver Stone's biopic of George W. Bush.

 In 2009, Banks appeared in the horror film The Uninvited, a remake of the South Korean film A Tale of Two Sisters.
 The film was about an intrusive stepmother who makes life miserable for the teen daughters of her new husband.
 Banks based her character, Rachel, on Rebecca De Mornay's character in The Hand That Rocks the Cradle.
-"It was very important to me that every line reading I gave could be interpreted two ways," says Banks of her role, "So that when you go back through the movie you can see that".
+"It was very important to me that every line reading I gave could be interpreted two ways," says Banks of her role, "When you go back through the movie you can see that".